 As one of my two research agendas involves improving the tools we use to study peace and conflict, a good deal of my time is spent using statistical software.
-Below you’ll find some of the code that I’ve written to save time on tasks that I find myself doing over and over again.
-I hope it can help save you time as well!
+Below you’ll find software for working with estimates from Bayesian models and some code that I’ve written to save time on tasks that I find myself doing over and over again.

 - Managing multiple different projections for cross-national spatial data